 Comms Manager & Speaker Series Designer

 Kevin Zawacki is Communications Manager for the Mozilla Foundation, and has a background in journalism and public relations.
 Kevin brings his magic to copy writing, media relations and is the mastermind behind the Dialogues and Debates speakers series.
-2017 will be Kevin's fourth MozFest.
+2018 will be Kevin's fifth MozFest.

 Senior Production Coordinator